-Naegleria (nay-GLEER-e-uh) infection is a rare and usually fatal brain infection caused by an amoeba commonly found in freshwater lakes, rivers and hot springs.
-Exposure occurs during swimming or other water sports.
+Naegleria (nay-GLEER-e-uh) infection is a rare and almost always fatal brain infection.
+Naegleria infection is caused by an amoeba commonly found in warm, freshwater lakes, rivers and hot springs.
+Exposure to the amoeba usually occurs during swimming or other water sports.

-The amoeba — called Naegleria fowleri — travels up the nose to the brain, where it causes severe damage.
-Most people who have naegleria infection die within a week.
+The amoeba — called Naegleria fowleri — travels up the nose to the brain, where it causes severe brain damage.
+Most people who have naegleria infection die within a week of showing symptoms.

 Millions of people are exposed to the amoeba that causes naegleria infection each year, but only a handful of them ever get sick from it.
 Health officials don't know why some people develop naegleria infection while others don't.

-Naegleria infection causes a disease called primary amebic meningoencephalitis (muh-ning-go-un-sef-uh-LIE-tis).
-This disease causes brain inflammation and destruction of brain tissue.
+Naegleria infection causes a disease called primary amebic meningoencephalitis (muh-ning-go-un-sef-uh-LIE-tis) — also known as PAM.
+PAM is a brain infection that leads to brain swelling and the destruction of brain tissue.

-Generally beginning within two to 15 days of exposure to the amoeba, signs and symptoms of naegleria infection may include:
+The symptoms of naegleria infection generally begin within two to 15 days of exposure to the amoeba.
+Initial signs and symptoms often include: